roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "...Eh?
 Eh—?"

 Yuuyami solidified.
-I could not quite  swallow the situation.
+I could not quite  grasp the situation.
 "Happy birthday" betoken a congratulation of the birthday.

 "Whoopee–!"
-Lydia sprung up and down.
+Lydia leaped up and down.
 "Surprise is successful!
 Thank you, everyone!"
 "No–, we had a hard time restraining Yuuyami until the end of preparations."

 _Oh dear!_ Hinagiku shakes her head.
-Thereupon, linking her arm with Prico's,  she headed for the table whereat the _sake_ was placed.
+Linking, then, her arm with Prico's,  she headed for the table whereat the _sake_ was placed.

 "Wah, really.
 It was relatively difficult project, wasn't it.
 But with cooperation of Yugg-chan, we managed to earn some time."